snabble/snabble-ios-sdk/documentation/SDK-Architecture.md

 @State var viewModel: ShoppingCartViewModel
 ```

-See `documentation/SDK-Consumer-Migration-Guide.md` for complete migration guide.
+See `documentation/Swift-6-Migration.md` for the complete migration reference.

 ---